nquach/lysis_lysogeny_screen/README.md

 `data_analysis.py` : contains all functions for data organization, compilation and visualization.
 Functions are run in search_hits.py.

-`DataVisualizer.ipynb` : iPython notebook that allows visualization of all data collected in the lysis-lysogeny screen.

 `keio_names.py` : contains all the functions for mapping positions to a gene name based off the map of the Keio collection

-`plot_pooled_hits.py` : produces the plots for all the final hits, using pooled data between pass1 and pass2

 `plot.py` : produces plots for individual plates of the Keio collection or of pass1 hits.

 `pool_data.py` : merges all classified and unclassified data into large data structures indexed by gene name.

-`pos_to_name.py` : produces a dictionary mapping positions and plates to a gene name

-`search_hits.py` : script that allows you to search the dataset generated in pass1 and the pooled dataset for pass1 hits.

 `segment_images.py` : script that segments all the images for a plate